Useful Tip 1 of 2:

 Fully Open................................................................90 degrees Celsius

-Above left: Genuine Honda thermostat breaks after 2-years.
+Above left: Genuine Honda thermostat breaks after 2-years in service.

 Symptoms: overheats only at idle, fan runs, and minor coolant loss (expelled.)
 Thermostat opens only 40-70% of normal height.